Near-Miss Asteroid Breaches Earth’s Ring Of Satellites Six Hours After Discovery

 As the Daily Mail pointed out, the Earth has been buzzed by four other asteroids already this year, all coming within 165,000 miles of hitting the planet.
 The closest of the four, Asteroid 2017 BH30, came within 32,200 miles (51,820 kilometers) of Earth on January 30, according to Space.com.
 It was 19 feet in diameter, roughly the size of a pick-up truck, and had been detected only hours before it flew by.

-Another, 2017 AG13, passed at its closest approach at 126,461 miles (203,520 kilometers) was as large as a ten-story building, large enough to fit the city-killer description should an asteroid of its size actually impacts the Earth.
+Another, 2017 AG13, passed at its closest approach at 126,461 miles (203,520 kilometers) was as large as a 10-story building, large enough to fit the city-killer description should an asteroid of its size actually impact the Earth.
 It passed by on January 8, having been discovered just two days prior to its passage by the Catalina Sky Survey at the University of Arizona.

-2017 EA, the latest and nearest approaching near-miss asteroid, quickly passed into the daytime sky shortly after its closest approach and then out of sight of ground-based telescopes.
-The ten-foot object was detected by a number of observatories before entering Earth’s shadow.
+Asteroid 2017 EA, the latest near-miss asteroid, quickly passed into the daytime sky shortly after its closest approach and then out of sight of ground-based telescopes.
+The 10-foot object was detected by a number of observatories before entering Earth’s shadow.
 Astronomers say its orbit has now been plotted “quite accurately.”

 But the smaller asteroids, though giving everyone pause for thought, are not the objects that worry the scientists.
 At least not until they get to city-killer size (at least 35 meters, 115 feet in diameter).

 Experts designate an asteroid or comet a Potentially Hazardous Object (PHO) if it is at least 100 meters (330 feet) wide.
-These objects are are of a size that could potentially do regional devastation should they impact the planet.
+These objects are of a size that could potentially do regional devastation should they impact the planet.
 NASA estimates that only 30 percent of these massive space rocks or comets have been discovered.

-But even though scientists discuss the the need for asteroid defense systems and various ways to mitigate an incoming asteroid approach path, when such a system will be in place to at least have a chance at protecting the planet from a potential impact is unknown.
+But even though scientists discuss the need for asteroid defense systems and various ways to mitigate an incoming asteroid approach path, when such a system will be in place to at least have a chance at protecting the planet from a potential impact is unknown.

 [Featured Image by MarcelClemens/Shutterstock]